peterdconradie/plexdash/README.md

 ![image](screenshot.png "Screenshot")

-## Troubleshooting

-- Ensure the API key and server URL in `apikey.js` are correct.
-- Use browser developer tools to debug any issues (check console logs for errors).
-- If cross-origin issues occur, ensure the Plex server allows connections from your browser.

 ## Issues
 - The progress bar can be janky, plex doesn't reliably provide the information and it won't work when paused.
 Refreshing should bring you to more or less the right place.